-One of the distinguishing features of diffuse glioma growth, particularly glioblastoma~\footnote{In WHO 2021, the entity of glioblastoma will be fully reconceived as an IDH-wild type diffuse astrocytoma by definition~\cite{perez2021evolving}.}, is the highly irregular and unpredictable growth patterns involving multiple tissue types, which make the prediction of diffuse glioma growth notoriously difficult~\cite{petersen2020learning}.
-The majority of existing approaches that model diffuse glioma growth are based on variants of reaction-diffusion equation characterizing tumor invasion (diffusion term) and proliferation (reaction term)~\cite{clatz2005realistic, harpold2007evolution, hormuth2015predicting}.
+One of the distinguishing features of diffuse glioma growth, particularly glioblastoma, is the highly irregular and unpredictable growth patterns involving multiple tissue types, which make the prediction of diffuse glioma growth notoriously difficult~\cite{petersen2020learning}.
+Most existing approaches for modeling diffuse glioma growth rely on variants of reaction-diffusion equations that characterize tumor invasion (diffusion term) and proliferation (reaction term)~\cite{clatz2005realistic, harpold2007evolution, hormuth2015predicting}.
 To capture mechanical deformation, the reaction-diffusion model can be coupled to a linear elasticity model for brain and tumor mechanical properties~\cite{clatz2005realistic, hogea2008image}.
 Extension of these models coupled to nonlinear elasticity has also been presented~\cite{oden2013selection, wong2015tumor, oden2016toward}, but these models are more difficult to calibrate either because they are computationally expensive or they have too many parameters extracted from the imaging data~\cite{tuncc2021modeling}.